-Rick Heller has turned the University of Iowa baseball program into a perennial Big Ten Conference and NCAA contender in his first seven seasons as the Hawkeyes’ head coach.
+Rick Heller has turned the University of Iowa baseball program into a perennial Big Ten Conference and NCAA contender in his first nine seasons as the Hawkeyes’ head coach.

-Under Heller’s watch, Iowa advanced to the postseason in six consecutive years for the first time in program history, he has coached seven All-Americans and at least one first-team All-Big Ten selection in five seasons.
-Iowa has had 21 Major League Baseball Draft picks in six seasons — the most in a six-year stretch all-time.
+Under Heller’s watch, Iowa advanced to the postseason in six consecutive years for the first time in program history, he has coached 11 All-Americans, one Big Ten Player of the Year, two Big Ten Pitchers of the Year, one Big Ten Freshman of the Year and at least one first-team All-Big Ten selection in seven seasons.
+Iowa has had 27 Major League Baseball Draft picks (and a total of 30 sign professional contracts) in nine seasons, including 21 in a six-year stretch, the most all-time.

 Heller has also given the Hawkeyes an international flavor, taking the team to the Dominican Republic in 2016 and Taipei, Taiwan, as the United States representative at the 2017 World University Games.
 Heller led USA to a silver medal, as the team became the first American squad to medal in Universiade history.